 Consultant Profile: Dr. Herman Gordon

-Admissions committee members are dedicated individuals who seek to make the right life-altering decisions for the future of medicine in America.
+Admissions committee members are dedicated individuals who seek to make the right life-altering decisions for the future of medicine and research in America.
 It is your job as an applicant to help them make the right decisions and to make it easy for them to do so.
 Be prepared, be clear, be authentic.
+As an admissions consultant, I will help you to achieve your best possible path forward in your career.”

-So what’s with the “Flash”?
-I worked as a systems programmer in high school and had the great fortune to share an office with Ward Cunningham, who went on to invent the Wiki.
-In those days, we had to shorten our names to 5 letters when we submitted jobs to the mainframe.
-Ward didn’t like “Gordn”, so he swapped it to “Flash” without telling me.
-Of course, I couldn’t find my job output at first, but after I did find it, the name “Flash” stuck.
+- Worked as a systems programmer in high school and had the great fortune to share an office with Ward Cunningham, who went on to invent the Wiki.
+In those days, names had to be shortened to 5 letters to submit jobs to the mainframe, but Ward didn’t like “Gordn,” so he swapped it to “Flash."
+Ever since, the name “Flash” has stuck.